Hugues Quiéret

 Hugues Quiéret (c.
-1290 – 24 June 1340) was a French nobleman, admiral and military commander.
+1290 – 24 June 1340) was a French military officer.
 He was a knight, lord of Tours-en-Vimeu and of Hamicourt, both in Picardy.
 Before becoming an admiral, he was an advisor, Chamberlain, Grand Master of France (maître d'hôtel du roi), then the seneschal of Beaucaire and Nimes from 1325 to 1332.

 He was made an admiral, then captain of Tournay, then an Admiral of France (Amiral de France).
-After several victories, he commanded the French fleet at the Battle of Sluys in 1340, during the Hundred Years' War between France and England, and was wounded, captured and beheaded by the English.
+After several victories, he commanded the French fleet at the Battle of Sluys in 1340, during the Hundred Years' War between France and England, and was wounded, captured and beheaded by the English in revenge for the massacre Quiéret oversaw after the Battle of Arnemuiden.

 Family

 Hugues's father was also called Hugues; he was a knight and the Lord of Douriez and Fransu (Seigneur de Douriez et de Fransu).
 The Quiéret family claimed descent from lords in Picardy, although no genealogy can be produced.
 They bore a coat of arms blazoned as "Ermine, three fleurs de lys at the foot fed gules, two lions for supporters" (D'hermines, à trois fleurs de lys au pied nourri de gueules support: 2 lions), originating in Hugues Quiéret's marriage in 1312 to Blanche d'Harcourt.
 Blanche's grandfather, Jean II d'Harcourt (1240–1302), known as 'The Doughty' (le Preux), was a Marshal of France (maréchal de France) from 1283 and one of the first Admirals of France, from 1295.
 Hugues and Blanche had several children.